 This is what Theology For Breakfast is all about.
 Theology For Breakfast is a class open to men and women, young and old, who want to know God more deeply so that they can love and obey Him more fully.
 It is a combination of lecture and discussion based on weekly work that people will do beforehand (yes, there will be homework).
 The primary text is the Bible itself, though there is a workbook (which we will print off and supply) as well as supplemental reading from Wayne Grudem’s Systematic Theology.
 Some of the topics we will cover this Spring will be what the Bible teaches on angels and demons, creation/evolution, the image of God, sin and fallen humanity (“total depravity”), the person of Christ, the resurrection, and the atonement (including its various theories, limited vs. unlimited, and the extent).

-Theology For Breakfast meets on Zoom every other Tuesday morning from 6:30-8:00am for 12 weeks (so 6 meetings total) beginning February 2nd and ending April 13th.
+Tuesday Mornings: This class meets every other Tuesday morning from 6:30-8:00am starting February 2nd for 12 weeks (so 6 meetings total) on Zoom.

 We learn best by personal study that carries over into community.
 But knowledge of God is not enough.
 Theology must be applied to life.
 James 1:22 says, “Do not merely listen to the word…do what it says.”
 Likewise, Jesus plainly commands, “If you love me, keep my commands.”
 (John 14:15) So the goal of studying theology is love for God that shows through action.
 Good theologians not only have sound theology but also put theology into action.
 Your Christian life depends on good theology, and good theology starts with God’s Word and leads to obedience.
 We study theology to know God more deeply so that they can love and obey Him more fully.

 We want to be a church in Defiance, Ohio that makes disciples who are known for having good theology that bears fruit of love in the lives of those around us.
 So if you want to grow in your understanding of and obedience to God and His Word, Theology For Breakfast might just be for you.
-If mornings are not good for you, please let us know.
-We are willing to do an evening class if there is enough people interested.
+You have the choice between an evening and morning class, so sign up for whichever one best fits with your schedule.